Patrik-Svensson/dripday-light/README.md

 **Dripday Light** is a partial implementation of Dripday's architectural design.
 This repository includes the following core components:

 - 🌐 **Web Frontend**
-  A user-facing interface for interacting with the platform.
+  A user-facing mobile interface for interacting with the platform.

 - ⚙️ **Backend API**
   Provides RESTful endpoints for the frontend and other services.